joaocarvalhoopen/Most_common_components_in_electronics/README.md

   **100**  - To limit current in inputs.<br>
   **120**  - Yellow, green and orange LEDs at 5V.<br>
   **150**  - Red LEDs at 5V.<br>
-  **220**  - Nice generic value to play safe for a LEDs of any color at 5V, good fot infra-red LEDs at 5V.<br>
+  **220**  - Nice generic value to play safe for a LEDs of any color at 5V, good for infra-red LEDs at 5V.<br>
   **330**  - Resistor for collector/emitter.<br>
   **390**  - Resistor for collector/emitter.<br>
   **470**  - Resistor for collector/emitter, strong pull-up for I2C lines.
 And because it limits the current to approximately ~1mA at 5V.<br>